scienceguyrob/PulsarFeatureLab/README.md

 	[6] V. Morello et al., "SPINN: a straightforward machine learning solution to the pulsar candidate selection problem", Monthly Notices of the Royal Astronomical Society, vol. 443, no. 2, pp. 1651-1662, 2014.

+7. Changes from master version

+    V1.1   - Added new scores from the period against chi2 and pdot against chi2 plots (only available in PFD data) for the Lyon et al feature set.
+    V1.2   - Removed the scores from the period against chi2 and pdot against chi2 plots and added new scores from the correlation coefficients between each subband and the pulse profile and between each subint and the pulse profile, as well as new scores to measure the shape of the DM against chi2 plots for the Lyon et al feature set.
+    V1.2.1 - Introduced a degree of freedom correction to the DM against chi2 plot.
+    V1.2.2 - Optimised the PFD data to the best period and pdot values found during the searching process instead of using the folded values.